My Singing Monsters: My Singing Monsters: Dawn of Fire

 My Singing Monsters: Dawn of Fire is a prequel of the original My Singing Monsters, set in a time when the element of Fire was born.
-Unlike the original game, the main song is on "Continent", a supercontinent land that was formed similarly to Pangaea.
-There are five sections of the continent, unlocked at different player levels and based on the Natural Islands from the original game.
-Monsters in their toddler form are initially raised on Continent, each of which plays a unique tune that contributes to the musical theme.
-Each monster requests a unique set of "crafting items" that can be used to increase their level up to level 20; filling these requests will reward in-game currency plus additional benefits that can unlock additional features of the game.
-At a certain monster level, unique to each monster, toddler monsters are able to permanently teleport to additional islands known as "Outer Islands" as adult monsters, gaining new musical lines on an island with a unique group of musical monsters that produce an entirely different song theme.
+Unlike the original game which introduced the Fire Monsters to players, the main song is on "the Continent", a supercontinent land that was formed similarly to Pangaea.
+The Monsters are depicted as babies on "the Continent", and the starter Monsters are Noggin and Kayna.
+There are five sections of the Continent, unlocked at different player levels and are based on the Natural Islands from the original game.
+Monsters in their young form are initially raised on the Continent, each of which plays a unique tune that contributes to the musical theme.
+Each Monster requests a unique set of "Crafting Items" that can be used to increase their level up to 20; filling these requests will reward in-game currency plus additional benefits that can unlock additional features of the game.
+At a certain level unique to each Monster, the young Monsters are able to permanently teleport to additional "Outer Islands" as adult Monsters, gaining new musical lines on an Island with a unique group of Monsters that produce an entirely different song.
 These include Party Island, Space Island, Cloud Island, and Cave Island.
-There is also one other island, called Starhenge, which is the original version of Celestial Island from the original game.
-Dawn of Fire also introduced Prismatics, which are only available during certain events, and during those events can be created by sending a monster through the Prism Gate.
-Prismatics serve as the prequel's equivalent of Rare and Epic monsters from the original game.
+There is also one other Island, called Starhenge, which is the ancient version of Celestial Island from the original game.

+Just like the main game, Dawn of Fire also has seasonal events and Seasonal Monsters which are only available for certain times of the year; these being Spooktacle Junior, Festival of Yay Junior, Season of Love Junior, Eggs-Travaganza Junior and SummerSong Junior.
+Mythicals are present in the game, but can only be bred for a limited time.
+Dawn of Fire also introduced Prismatics, which are only available during certain events, and can be created by sending a Monster through the Prism Gate.
+Prismatics serve as the prequel's equivalent of Rare and Epic Monsters from the original game.

 Other games

 My Singing Monsters: Composer

-My Singing Monsters: Composer serves as an app to compose custom songs using some, but not all, monsters from the franchise.
+My Singing Monsters: Composer serves as an app to compose custom songs using some, but not all, Monsters from the franchise.
+You can edit the Monsters' sounds by placing their notes onto a grid, all while changing the key and tempo.
+This game also features Rare Monsters, Dipsters, Seasonals, and Ethereals, which, except Ghazt, are not available on Composer Island in the original game.